-If file has been forwarded fill in label and send it to Abandoned Files for attachment to the jacket.
+If file has been forwarded fill in label and send it to Abandoned Files for attachment to the wrapper.
 If not forwarded treat the same as pending case.
-Make no change in specification of the allowable application.
+If the period for filing a petition for delayed payment has expired, make Examiner's Amendment adding "now abandoned" in the allowable application.
+If period has not expired, make no change in specification of the allowable application.

 Abandoned:

-If file has been forwarded fill in label and send it to Abandoned Files for attachment to the jacket.
+If file has been forwarded fill in label and send it to Abandoned Files for attachment to the wrapper.
 If not forwarded treat the same as pending case.
 Make Examiner's Amendment, adding "now abandoned" in the allowable application.

 Already patented:

 No label is required.
 Insert patent number in specification if not already present.
-Examiner's Amendment not necessary if this is only change.
+Formal Examiner's Amendment not necessary if this is only change.

 In issue: